Puma

 recovery

-Pumas, Patagonia’s top carnivore, were extirpated from most of the steppe during the mid-1900s, but began to recover after the rural human population declined.
-WCS found that in one area they recovered 91% of their range in 10 years.
+The puma was eradicated from most of the Patagonian steppe in the mid-1900s, but after the rural human population declined, it began to recover.
+Research by WCS Argentina revealed that in one area, recovered 91% of its distribution within 10 years.

 Challenges